Amended and Restated Bylaws LCR-DC, Inc., a District of Columbia Non-Profit Corporation (March 14, 2022)

 Section 3.02 Membership Rights.

-(a) A member shall have the right to hold office in the Corporation and to participate and vote on the election of Officers, amendments to the By- Laws, endorsements, and such other matters as may come before a meeting of the members of the Corporation.
+(a) A member shall have the right to hold office in the Corporation and to participate and vote on the election of Officers, certain amendments to the Bylaws (as provided in section 7.06), endorsements, and such other matters as may come before a meeting of the members of the Corporation.

 Section 3.03 Dues.